Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 where: T is the instant of the event, and P is the price of the grid line being hit.

-A new Hit is inserted at the end of the list of hits only if it has a price different from the previous hit.
-If the total length of the list exceeds k, we remove the oldest entries, in order to keep fixed the maximum number k of items within the list.
+A new hit is inserted at the end of the list of hits only if it has a price different from the previous hit.
+When the length of the list reaches a prespecified size s, the length of the hit list is kept fixed, by removing the oldest entries.

 Let's denote the Hit list as: